marani/rescroll/readme.md

 #### Rescroll = REsize + SROLL back

-A tiny module to fix resizing on responsive webpages.
+A tiny module to fix resize problem on responsive webpages.

 #### Usage